Treating Different Types of Breast Cancer

 • Triple-negative – Breast cancer cells test negative for all the above receptors.
 These breast cancers tend to be aggressive, meaning they can grow and spread quickly.
 While there have historically been limited targeted treatments for people with triple-negative breast cancers, newer treatment options are emerging.

 A newly explored subtype of breast cancer is known as HER2-low.
 In this type, cancer cells have some HER2 on their surface but in a smaller amount than HER2-positive breast cancer.
 This makes it harder for drugs that target HER2 to work well.
-But some drug treatments in development are beginning to show promise.4,5
+Some drug treatments for this subtype are available, and others are being studied.4,5

 Figure.
 Treatment options by subtype